About the course

 - Great works of art and literature

-Based within our Interdisciplinary Studies Centre (ISC), the choice is yours: you choose your modules based on your own background and interests.
+Based within our Centre for Interdisciplinary Studies in the Humanities (CISH), the choice is yours: you choose your modules based on your own background and interests.
 You engage with unusual, controversial, and provocative ideas, so that you can use the humanities and social sciences to become critically aware and possess the tools to change the world for the better.

 "Studying liberal arts at Essex has enabled me to acquire a depth of knowledge in various academic fields and disciplines."